 Shoulder pain and shoulder injury

 Shoulder specialists with Duke’s nationally ranked orthopaedic program use sophisticated imaging and testing to identify the cause of your shoulder pain.
-We work with you to create a personalized treatment plan designed to relieve your pain and get you back in action as soon as possible.
+Our doctors in Raleigh and Durham work with you to create a personalized treatment plan designed to relieve your pain and get you back in action as soon as possible.